The Nidus Registry is different from other registries set up by the government or required by legislation.

 Lawyers, notaries public and their staff may be authorized as Registration Agents and can register on behalf of clients.
 There is no fee for these parties to apply and be authorized as Registration Agents.

-Log In to access the Registry Account, requires the Nidus ID and password.
+Log In to access the Registry Account, requires the Nidus ID (not your email) and password.
 If you are ready, click image below or the Log In button at the home page.